spsingh37/SelfDriveSuite/README.md

     - Go to the directory 'Trajectory Optimization\DragRacing', and launch the jupyter notebook
 - Image Classification
     - Go to the directory 'Image Classification', and launch the jupyter notebook
+- Object Detection
+    - Go to the directory 'Object Detection', and run 'inference.py' or 'inference_video.py' following README there.
 - Scene Segmentation
     - Go to the directory 'Scene Segmentation', and launch the jupyter notebook